Asinphi/arachel-digital-garden/src/site/notes/Technical Tools/Digital Garden Home.md

 **System:** D&D 5e
 **Setting:** A homebrew high-fantasy world inspired by Forgotten Realms; Arachel can be considered a demiplane in the Forgotten Realms setting.
 **Party size:** 5 players **Requirements/restrictions:** Any experience level welcome.
 Official content will be allowed and provided.
 I'll manually approve balanced and appropriate homebrew.
 Guest stars can play characters stronger/weaker than the players and in any role.
-If you'd like, I can work with you to create a custom NPC statblock for you to play, instead (I've been told my NPC statblocks are more fun and versatile to play than 5e player characters).
+If you'd like, I can work with you to create a custom NPC statblock like [[Data/Characters/Kavie/Last exported statblock images\|Kavie]] for you to play, instead (I've been told my NPC statblocks are more fun and versatile to play than 5e player characters).
 Again, you'll need a decent computer to use FoundryVTT.

 *House rules, lines, and veils can be found in the `info` channel on the Arachel Discord.*
 # Synopsis: Calling for Demon Babysitters